HOW TO BUILD HEALTHY FRIENDSHIPS

 This is a simple one, and it builds off of the tip from number one, “ask open-ended questions”.
 Now, here’s the follow-up to asking good questions; don’t think about what you will say next while the other person is answering your questions; instead, listen to what they say.
 If you have not had the practice of asking others questions there are great resources available (question books and even websites).

 Accept one another, then, just as Christ accepted you, in order to bring praise to God.

 Do you ever have a certain feeling with people, a feeling that you’re just not sure where you stand with them?
-A feeling that you’re not sure if you can be completely honest with them; a feeling that if you share your thoughts about a certain topic you might be looked at differently.
+A feeling that you’re not sure if you can be completely honest with them; a feeling that if you share your thoughts about a certain topic, you might be looked at differently.
 Yeah, that’s probably conditional friendship.
-I have several guys in my life that accept me unconditionally and I accept them unconditionally too.
-It means that I can be completely honest with them about what’s doing on in my life and I know that (even if what I share goes against their core ideas) they will accept me as a person.
-They are not “Yes” guys; instead, they have their own opinions and we can disagree about some big things but we still accept each other.
+I have several guys in my life that accept me unconditionally, and I accept them unconditionally too.
+It means that I can be completely honest with them about what’s going on in my life, and I know that (even if what I share goes against their core ideas) they will accept me as a person.
+They are not “Yes” guys; instead, they have their own opinions, and we can disagree about some big things, but we still accept each other.

 BASIC #5 – Help People Feel Significant